owncloud/docs-client-desktop/docs/new-version-branch.md

-# Create a New Version Branch for teh Desktop App
+# Create a New Version Branch for the Desktop App

 When doing a new release for the Desktop App like `5.x`, a new version branch must be created based on `master`.
 It is necessary to do this in four steps.
 Please set the new and former version numbers accordingly